Kr1s7on/puolsky.sh/notes.md

 - **Purpose**: Provides network services to applications.
 - **Common Protocols**:
   - **HTTP (HyperText Transfer Protocol)**: Used for web browsing.
+    - **Features**:
+      - **Stateless Protocol**: Each request is independent.
+      - **Methods**: GET, POST, PUT, DELETE, etc.
+      - **HTTPS**: Secure version using SSL/TLS.
   - **FTP (File Transfer Protocol)**: Used for transferring files.
+    - **Features**:
+      - **Control and Data Connections**: Uses separate connections for control commands and data transfer.
+      - **Modes**: Active and Passive modes.
+      - **Authentication**: Can require username and password.
   - **SMTP (Simple Mail Transfer Protocol)**: Used for sending emails.
+    - **Features**:
+      - **Push Protocol**: Sends emails from client to server.
+      - **Ports**: Typically uses port 25.
+      - **Authentication**: Supports various authentication mechanisms.
   - **DNS (Domain Name System)**: Translates domain names to IP addresses.
+    - **Features**:
+      - **Hierarchical Structure**: Organized in a tree-like structure.
+      - **Records**: A, AAAA, CNAME, MX, etc.
+      - **Caching**: Reduces the load on authoritative servers.
 - **Functions**:
   - **Data Exchange**: Facilitates data exchange between applications.
+    - **Examples**: Web browsing, file transfers, email communication.
   - **Resource Sharing**: Allows applications to share network resources.
+    - **Examples**: Printers, file servers, databases.
+  - **Protocol Translation**: Converts data from one protocol to another.
+    - **Examples**: Gateway devices, proxy servers.

 ### Quiz

 1. What is the primary purpose of the Application Layer?
 2. Name two common protocols used in the Application Layer.
 3. What is the role of DNS?
+4. What are the main features of HTTP?
+5. How does FTP handle file transfers?
+6. What port does SMTP typically use?

 **Answers**:

 1. To provide network services to applications.
 2. HTTP (HyperText Transfer Protocol) and FTP (File Transfer Protocol).
 3. DNS translates domain names to IP addresses.
+4. HTTP is a stateless protocol with methods like GET, POST, PUT, DELETE, and has a secure version called HTTPS.
+5. FTP handles file transfers using separate control and data connections, supports active and passive modes, and can require authentication.
+6. SMTP typically uses port 25.

 ## Glossary